RajGhugare19/Classical-RL/README.md

 - [x] Free Resources that I found to be helpful(Video lecture links, online articles and blogs).
 - [x] Research papers and my review notes.

-Please contribute if you think you have more sources or notes to share :)
+Please feel free to open up a PR if you think you have more sources or notes to share :)